LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 | C++ | xeus-cling |
 | Octave | octave_kernel |

 You may view all your created conda environments using `conda env list`.
 To remove an environment, use `conda env remove -n <your_env_name>`.
-For reference, all of your created environments are stored in `/home/jovyan/.conda/envs/`.
+For reference, all of your created conda environments are stored in `/home/jovyan/.conda/envs/`.
 You can learn more about [managing and creating conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) and [more conda commands](https://docs.conda.io/projects/conda/en/latest/commands.html) from the linked documentation.

-(need to specify user storage, currently 2GB)
+*Note that you have 10GB of storage available to your account.
+Some packages take up quite a bit of storage, so keep this in mind when you are creating conda environments.*

 ## What is a Jupyter kernel?

 Jupyter kernels process the code you type and display the results to Jupyter notebook, console, or other tools.
 This typically means that each kernel supports a specific programming language and version, which is why you must include a kernel in your conda environment to run the environment as a notebook.
 As an example, if you have ever used JupyterLab locally for python programming then you have made use of the [ipython kernel](https://ipython.org/).

 Kernels have a runtime which is independent of any given notebook, console, or terminal, and you can find more about [managing kernels](https://jupyterlab.readthedocs.io/en/stable/user/running.html) from the official JupyterLab documentation.
-You generally should not have to worry about stopping and restarting kernels, but it may be useful for certain debugging purposes.
+There is also a `Kernel` tab at the top of your JupyterLab which will let you easily shutdown/restart kernels.
+You generally should not have to worry about this, but it may be useful for certain debugging purposes.
 A full list of Jupyter Kernels is available [here](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
 If you'd like us to support any additional kernels, go ahead and [email us](mailto:jupyterteam@ucdavis.edu).

 ## How do I restart my JupyterLab server?

 On LibreTexts/UC Davis JupyterHub, you spawn servers that provide you with JupyterLab software and you execute your code using kernels.
 If you are actively running code and something unexpected occurs, [restarting the kernel](https://jupyterlab.readthedocs.io/en/stable/user/running.html) can often be an easy solution.
 However, sometimes the problem may be deeper than that, especially if some of your files were incorrectly modified.
 In this case, it could be a good idea to restart your server.

 Go to File->Hub Control Panel and you will be brought to a page with "Stop Server" and "My Server" buttons.
 Press Stop Server and you should see that that the My Server button will dim; this means that the server is stopping.
 When the server has stopped (this should take less than 15 seconds), the webpage will prompt you with a "Start My Server" option.
 Press it, launch the server, and then you will be brought back to the Server Options page.
-Proceed with the environment of your choice, and you will now have a fresh server.
+Proceed with the JupyterLab environment of your choice, and you will now have a fresh server.

 By default, your server will always shutdown after 1 hour of inactivity.
 All files which you wish to modify and save across restarts must be located in your `/home/jovyan` directory; files stored in other locations will not be saved.
 Think of these `/home/jovyan` user files as being stored in a cloud, and each time you start JupyterLab, we provide you with a brand new server which has downloaded your specific files.
+We backup these user files for disaster and recovery purposes, but you should preform your own backup service for version control as needed.
 For more technical information on how your files are stored, see the Jupyterhub for Kubernetes documentation [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/customizing/user-environment.html#about-user-storage-and-adding-files-to-it).

-(user file backup schedule?)

 ## Can I recieve accouncements for downtime and other critical information about LibreTexts/UC Davis JupyterHub?